simonguest/protractor-compass/README.md

 ### Q: Does Compass work with any other framework apart from Angular/Protractor?

 At this time, Compass relies on Protractor, and will only test Angular-based pages.
-Depending on interest, I might look at putting together a version for React/vanilla WebDriverJS.
+Depending on interest, I might look at putting together a version for React and/or a vanilla version built upon WebDriverJS.

 ### Q: What is the performance hit of using Compass?

 With many helper libraries, there is a performance hit.
 While care has been taken to minimize, using Compass will certainly be slower than using Protractor directly, or WebDriverJS.

-With that said, you may find that the simplicity of writing quick, readable tests will likely outweigh a few extra milliseconds of test time.
+With that said, you may find that the simplicity of writing quick, readable tests might outweigh a few extra milliseconds of test time.

 ### Q: How do I do an unsupported action using Compass?

-Just use the regular Protractor/WebDriverJS commands instead - or make a pull request for the feature that you are looking for!
-Compass is just a helper library that sits alongside.
+Compass is just a helper library that sits alongside Protractor.
+Just use the regular Protractor/WebDriverJS commands you need instead - or make a pull request to add a feature that you are looking for!

 ### Q: Can Compass work with headless environments?